 Oxford may review clinical information on an entire population of, or a subset of care providers, procedures or members, at our discretion.
 We may review this information prospectively, concurrently and/or retrospectively.
 We define clinical information as the member’s clinical condition, which may include symptoms, treatments, dosage and duration of drugs, and dates for other therapies.
 Dates of prior imaging studies performed and other information the ordering care provider believes is useful in evaluating whether the service ordered meets current evidence-based clinical guidelines, such as prior diagnostic tests and consultation reports, should be provided.

 Clinical information reviewed prospectively may be reviewed again concurrently or retrospectively to confirm the accuracy of the information available at the time of previous review.
 Oxford will retrospectively deny an approval only in circumstances indicated in the approval or in circumstances involving fraud, abuse or material misrepresentation.

-The procedure and information required for review will depend on the circumstances of interest, as determined by Oxford, in its discretion.
+The procedure and information required for review will depend on the circumstances of interest, as determined by Oxford.

-The process of selecting services for review, requests for clinical information concerning such services, review of clinical information, and action based on clinical information will comply with all relevant federal and state regulations, laws, and provisions in a specific care provider’s contract with Oxford.
+The process of selecting services for review, requests for clinical information concerning such services, review of clinical information, and action based on clinical information complies with all relevant federal and state regulations, laws, and provisions in your contract with Oxford.
 We provide information on appeal rights for adverse determinations as required by law and regulation.

-All adverse utilization review (UR) determinations (whether initial or on appeal) will be made by a clinical peer reviewer, while appeals of adverse UR determinations will be reviewed by a different clinical peer reviewer than the clinical peer reviewer who rendered the initial adverse determination.
+All adverse utilization review (UR) determinations (whether initial or on appeal) are made by a clinical peer reviewer.
+Appeals of adverse UR determinations will be reviewed by a different clinical peer reviewer than the clinical peer reviewer who rendered the initial adverse determination.

 We make UR decisions by the following methods and in the following time frames: